About selective landlord licensing

 Aims and objectives

-The main aim is to reduce low housing demand by raising standards in the private rented sector, leading to improvements in the overall social and economic conditions in the area to create a strong, healthy and vibrant neighbourhood.
-It should also help reduce antisocial behaviour in the area.
+Ultimately leading to improvements in the overall social and economic conditions in the area creating a strong, healthy and vibrant neighbourhood.

 These are the key desired outcomes over the period of selective licensing:

-- Landlords and agents operating in the area are fit and proper and have the ability to manage property.
+- Landlords and agents operating in the area need to be 'fit and proper' and able to manage properties.

 - Landlords and agents will be more accountable for the tenants who live in their property.